 The tax consequences the proposed distribution may have on either party

 The present value of the property

 The need of a parent with physical custody to own or occupy the shared residence

 The need for creation, now or in the future, of a trust fund to secure reasonably foreseeable medical or educational costs for a spouse or child

 The extent to which a party deferred achieving their career goals

 Any other factor the court deems relevant

 Dividing your assets during your divorce can be difficult.
 New Jersey’s equitable distribution process can make it even more confusing and stressful.
-DeTommaso Law Group works closely with a network of trusted financial experts to ensure you receive your fair share of assets.
+DeTommaso Law Group, LLC works closely with a network of trusted financial experts to ensure you receive your fair share of assets.

 Call our attorneys at (908) 274-3028 for help during your divorce.